-In light of the continuing poor economic environment, these two factors-network composition and decline of premium and business demand-have had and may continue to have a negative impact on our results of operations.
+In light of the continuing poor economic environment, these two factors-network composition and decline of premium and business demand-have had and may continue to have a continuing negative impact on our results of operations.

-In the second quarter of 2009, revenues for both Mainline and Regional Affiliates were negatively impacted by yield decreases of 19% and 15%, respectively, as compared to the second quarter of 2008.
-The yield decreases were a result of the severe global recession in 2009 and the economic factors discussed above.
-Mainline revenues were also negatively impacted by lower RPMs, which were largely driven by the Company's capacity reduction.
-The drop in RPMs was in line with United's capacity reductions, resulting in load factors that were comparable to last year.
-Partially offsetting Regional Affiliates decrease in yield was an 11% increase in RPMs driven by a 7% increase in capacity.
-Regional Affiliates capacity increased as some of the Mainline capacity reductions were replaced with regional jet capacity.
+In the third quarter of 2009, revenues for both Mainline and Regional Affiliates were negatively impacted by yield decreases of 19% and 15%, respectively, as compared to the third quarter of 2008.
+The yield decreases were a result of the severe global recession in 2009 and the economic factors discussed above Mainline revenues were also negatively impacted by lower RPMs, which were largely driven by the Company's capacity reduction as well as poor economic conditions.
+The decrease in Mainline RPMs was less than United's capacity reductions, resulting in significant load factor improvement as compared to the year-ago period.
+Partially offsetting Regional Affiliates' decrease in yield was a 19% increase in RPMs, driven by a 15% increase in capacity.
+Regional Affiliate capacity increased as we adjusted capacity on routes to market demand.